bchugg/bchugg.github.io/_research_notes/entropy_and_clt.md

 The original intuition for the result laid out in the introduction was not specific to the KL-divergence.
 Indeed, we might expect the result to hold for many divergences between probability measures.

-Of course, converge follows for some divergences by means of their relationship to the KL-divergence.
+Of course, convergence follows for some divergences by means of their relationship to the KL-divergence.
 For instance, the square of the Hellinger distance is bounded by the KL divergence, thus implying convergence  in that case.
 However, there are other divergences which are lower bounded by the KL divergence; Rényi $$\alpha$$-divergences for all $$\alpha>1$$ for instance.
 An interesting open problem is to determine whether convergence holds in such cases.